LibraryOfCongress/api.congress.gov/README.md

-- Put the key into a separate configuration file in an external folder with tight access permissions, i.e. only readable by the application's user account.<br><br>
+- Put the key into a separate configuration file in an external folder with tight access permissions, i.e. only readable by the application's user account.
 This avoids the likelyhood of it being recorded in version control.

 - For manually run programs, use the "keyring" functionality of your Operating System to store the secret (see Python example).